py-pdf/fpdf2/docs/TextRegion.md

 ![](tcols-paragraphs.png)

-The graphic shows shows the relationship of page, text areas and paragraphs (with varying alignment) for the example of a two-column layout.
+The graphic shows the relationship of page, text areas and paragraphs (with varying alignment) for the example of a two-column layout.

 ### Text Start Position ###

-When rendering, the vertical start position of the text will be at the lowest one out of the current y position, the top of the region (if it has a defined top), or the top margin of the page.
-The horizontal start position will be either at the current x position if that lies within the boundaries of the region/column, or at the left edge of the region.
+When rendering, the vertical start position of the text will be at the lowest one out of:
+* the current y position
+* the top of the region (if it has a defined top)
+* the top margin of the page.

+The horizontal start position will be either at the current x position, if that lies within the boundaries of the region/column, or at the left edge of the region.
 In both horizontal and vertical positioning, regions with multiple columns may follow additional rules and restrictions.

 ### Interaction between Regions ###